sdmx-twg/sdmx-json/samples/structure_message/custom_structure_definition/README.md

 }
 ```

-Four points are worth understanding before you write your own:
+Five points are worth understanding before you write your own:

 - **The conditionals are combined with `allOf`, not `oneOf`.** Each is evaluated
   independently, and an `if` that does not match simply contributes nothing.